Song and Why

 Robert Pollard’s vocals aren’t particularly commanding, in fact they are secondary to the instrumentals.
 The song begins with drums and a guitar, then, halfway through, another guitar is added to further obscure the vox.
 It is almost a struggle to pick out the vocal line—perhaps the words Pollard sings are intentionally underpowered because they are private and personal; a secret to be intimated, not bellowed.
 The inertia of the competing instruments adds to the chaotic, disordered sentiment of the track.

 This is a breakup song, but the narrator still thinks of the knife as his girl.
 It sounds as though he’s getting over love lost, so he’s transferring his feelings to another—something else to go through life with.
 It almost alternates between the past relationship and what he’s looking for in the future: “Everything I think about think about | Everything I talk about talk about with you | But you don’t know | I don’t know | You don’t know | I’ll never know.”
 The dissolution of a relationship is difficult to process—after resentment and longing pass, confusion lingers.
 This song is an attempt to come to an elegiac understanding of what once was.
-This occupation of two perspectives is fragmented, as if trying to have moments of
+This occupation of two perspectives is fragmented, as if trying to have moments of conversation with someone who is no longer listening.

 Question: “My Valuable Hunting Knife” feels less a greeting to a new life than a farewell to the old one.
 What songs do you love that are more of a “goodbye” than an “hello”?